Continue.dev Review 2026: Async PR Agents, Tested

 - Compute resources: If running agents on your own infrastructure

-For teams already paying for LLM access, this makes Continue.dev essentially free to add to your workflow.
+For solo builders and teams already paying for LLM access, this makes Continue.dev essentially free to add to your workflow.

 What's not great

-- Less polished IDE experience: The extensions are still there but get less attention
+- Less polished IDE experience: The extensions still install but no longer get attention.

-- No formal compliance certs: No SOC 2 or ISO mentioned for enterprise use
+- No formal compliance certs: No SOC 2 or ISO for enterprise use.

 Continue.dev vs Claude Code CLI